AlibabaPAI/llumnix/docs/Arguments.md

 - Possible choices: prefill, decode, no_constraints

 `--engine-disagg-inst-id-env-var`
-- Use which envorinment variable as engine instance id.
+- specify which environment variable to use as the engine instance id.

 # Unsupported vLLM feature options